-The results of diamond drilling at Helens-Rangoon and RC drilling at Helens East outlined in this announcement continue to demonstrate the potential of the Eastern Corridor to host significant new zones of high-grade gold mineralisation.
+The results of RC drilling at Helens East outlined in this announcement continue to demonstrate the potential of the Eastern Corridor to host significant new zones of high-grade gold mineralisation.
+The remainder of the results are expected to be available over the next couple of weeks.

 High-grade (+5.0g/t Au) intercepts typically exhibit a quartz-sulphide lode-style of mineralisation located along the extensive fault and structural system of the Eastern Corridor.

-The Helens-Rangoon Fault appears to be a continuous mineralised position extending over 3km in strike length containing a number of high grade shoots of mineralisation.
+The Helens East Fault appears to be a continuous mineralised position extending over a strike length of at least 1km and containing a number of high-grade shoots of mineralisation.
+It appears to be related to the 3.0km long Helens-Rangoon Fault which, at surface, lies approximately 200m to the west and is intersected at depth.
+See Figure 5 for a schematic representation of the structural relationships.

-Helens East Fault is a parallel structure extending over 1km of strike length and is interpreted to intersect and originate from, the Helens-Rangoon Fault at depth.
-See Figure 9 for schematic representation of the structural relationships.
-Other, as yet untested faults and structures are also present, have been mapped at surface and are marked by an extensive soil geochemical signature.
-Their relationship to the Helens-Rangoon Fault remains to be determined, however to is clear that the Eastern Corridor contains a complex of interconnected structural positions that are favourable to quartz-sulphide lode formation and high grade gold mineralisation.
+Other faults and structures such as the Mystery Fault are also present, have been mapped at surface, are marked by an extensive soil geochemical signature and have had an initial RC drilling test program as part of the recent drilling.

+The relationship of the Mystery Fault to the Helens-Rangoon and Helens East Faults remains to be determined, however it is clear that the Eastern Corridor contains a complex of interconnected structural positions that are favourable to quartz-sulphide lode formation and high-grade gold mineralisation.